Tort law takes on more than one form.

 Negligence is the most common type of tort.
 When an individual fails to act in a way that adheres to the laws and protocols established by the society in order to prevent harming others, it is considered negligence.

-The difference between a negligence tort and an intentional tort is intent.
+The difference between intentional tort and negligence is intent.
 Negligence is not done purposefully.
 The most common examples are slips and falls, motor vehicle accidents, pedestrian accidents, bicycle accidents, and medical malpractice.

 When no proof of negligence or direct fault on the part of the wrongdoer can be found, this is considered “strict” (absolute) liability.
 This tort involves an action that brought harm to another person.
 Defective products, animal attacks, and abnormally dangerous activities are the most common examples of strict liability torts.